 The first set photos from HBO's upcoming Sopranos prequel movie are here—and Michael Gandolfini, as one would expect, makes for a perfect young Tony Soprano.
-The Many Saints of Newark was reportedly shooting a scene in Brooklyn earlier this week with the 19-year-old Gandolfini and his co-star, Jon Bernthal, the Daily Mail reports.
+The movie, which was originally titled The Many Saints of Newark but is now weirdly just called Newark, was reportedly shooting a scene in Brooklyn earlier this week with the 19-year-old Gandolfini and his co-star, Jon Bernthal, the Daily Mail reports.

 It's still unclear what the scene involved or who Bernthal is even playing in the movie, but the photos make one thing abundantly clear—Michael Gandolfini was an inspired choice to take over his late father's role.
 He seems pretty stoked on it, too: